bjmch/MRVSR/README.md

 $ cd code
 ```

-To run pre-trained MRVSR, RFS3 and RLSP on the test sequences:
+To run pre-trained MRVSR, RFS3 and RLSP on the test sequences of Quasi-Static Video Set and Vid4:
 ```
 $ python evaluate.py
 ```